Oasis (band): Musical style and influences

 In general, Oasis have been regarded as a rock band.
 More specifically, the band have been categorised as Britpop, indie rock, alternative rock, pop rock, neo-psychedelia, psychedelic rock, and power pop.
 Oasis were most heavily influenced by the Beatles, an influence that was frequently labelled as an "obsession" by British media.
 The band were also strongly influenced by the other 1960s British acts including the Kinks, the Rolling Stones, and the Who.
 Another major influence, especially during the band's early career, was 1970s British punk rock, in particular the Sex Pistols and their album Never Mind the Bollocks, Here's the Sex Pistols (1977), as well as the Damned.
 In addition, members of Oasis have cited as an influence or inspiration AC/DC, Acetone, Burt Bacharach, Beck, the Bee Gees, David Bowie, the Doors, Peter Green–era Fleetwood Mac, Grant Lee Buffalo, the La's, MC5, Nirvana, Slade, the Smiths, the Soundtrack of Our Lives, the Specials, the Stone Roses, the Stooges, T. Rex, the Verve, the Velvet Underground/Lou Reed, and Neil Young.

 Noel Gallagher's songwriting is characterised as "reverent-yet-confident", and is said to be augmented by Liam Gallagher's "deadpan cool and sneering presence".
 Oasis albums consistently featured loud tracks characterised by nasal vocals.
 These dynamic Britpop compositions stood in stark contrast to the more polished pop tunes of Blur, their chart rivals.
 Especially in their early years, Oasis's musical style and lyrics were grounded in the working-class backgrounds of Liam and Noel.
-The brothers became known for their rebellious demeanor, self-assured personalities, and sibling rivalry; these characteristics garnered media interest from the band's beginnings and endured throughout their entire career.
+The brothers became known for their rebellious demeanour, self-assured personalities, and sibling rivalry; these characteristics garnered media interest from the band's beginnings and endured throughout their entire career.